mdn/browser-compat-data/schemas/compat-data-schema.md

   It is intended to be used as a caption or title and should be kept short.
   This property may be formatted using Markdown, see the rules for `notes`.

-- An automated `source_file` property containing the path to the source file containing the feature.
-This is used to create links to the repository source (in the form of `https://github.com/mdn/browser-compat-data/blob/main/<source_file>`).
-For example, `api.History.forward` will contain a `source_file` property of `api/History.json` since the feature is defined in that file.

 - An optional `mdn_url` property which **points to an MDN reference page documenting the feature**.
   It needs to be a valid URL, and should be the language-neutral URL (e.g. use `https://developer.mozilla.org/docs/Web/CSS/text-align` instead of `https://developer.mozilla.org/en-US/docs/Web/CSS/text-align`).